-Our team stays with you every step of the way, coordinating care with other specialists to ensure you're getting the right treatment.
+Our trauma care team stays with you every step of the way, coordinating care with other specialists to ensure you're getting the right treatment.

 UC San Diego Health leads the nation in effective trauma care, operating the region's first Level 1 Trauma Center.
 Our team has provided care for critical injuries in San Diego and Imperial Counties since 1976.

 San Diego Trauma System, a collaborative, lifesaving countywide effort of six hospitals.
-The UC San Diego Health Trauma Center serves the area west of the 805 freeway to the ocean and south of highway 8 down to the Mexican border.
+We serve the area west of the 805 freeway to the ocean and south of highway 8 down to the Mexican border.

 We operate 24 hours a day, seven days a week, and care for over 3,200 patients every year.